Hamza0590/Medical_Chatbot/README.md

 python app.py
 ```

-The app will be available at: `http://localhost:5000`
+The app will start **instantly** and be available at: `http://localhost:5000`

+**Note**: The frontend loads immediately while models initialize in the background (takes ~7-10 seconds).
+You'll see "Loading models..." change to "Ready to help!" when initialization completes.

 ## Project Structure